GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 # Executive Summary

-The identity pillar of the Federal Zero Trust Strategy outlines an aggressive move to reduce system vulnerabilities by implementing phishing–resistant authenticators.
+The identity pillar of the Federal Zero Trust Strategy outlines new methods to reduce system vulnerabilities by implementing phishing–resistant authenticators.
 Agencies have implemented the Personal Identity Verification (PIV) credential as the gold standard for credentials, but it also comes with procedural and operational challenges which hinder its everyday use.
 While agencies must continue to follow Office of Personnel Management (OPM) credentialing policy, there are modern phishing-resistant options agencies can deploy today to either remove password exception policies or passwords entirely.

 This playbook includes an educational 101 section, but also a three step process to help agencies identify use cases, solutions, and outline a FIDO2 pilot based on experience from the FIDO2 CoA and content developed by the ICAM Subcommittee Phishing-Resistant Authenticator Working Group.
 The three step pilot process includes: